aedart/model/README.md

 Therefore, if you wish to develop such a package (or perhaps you already have one ready), then you need to follow these few guidelines.

-* Each package must follow the general guidelines (@todo add link to general guidelines)
+* Each package must follow the general [guidelines](https://bitbucket.org/aedart/model#markdown-header-guidelines)
 * Each package must contain a minimum amount of unit-tests, covering at least 90% of the code
 * Alin and Bart must be given "developer" read / write access to your given package-repository and be added as maintainers on packagist. (_The only reason we desire such privileges, is to ensure that we can contribute to your package, e.g. add more specialised traits or perhaps fix a small defect, should such be needed_)